Western Zone Obesity Network · Patient Guide

 For Life

-Food choices after surgery
+Food choices for life after surgery

 Choose most often